 Can you fit the tangram pieces into the outline of Little Ming playing the board game?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?